-Ultimately, our definition of patient-centric means seeking out and qualifying patients for any patient education program that is available to them in the community where they reside, ensuring access to health care.
+Ultimately, our definition of patient-centric means seeking out and qualifying patients for any patient assistance program that is available to them in the community where they reside, ensuring access to health care.

 While it is only natural to question why hospitals should secure coverage for the uninsured following discharge, the answer is really quite simple: it will benefit an organization in some way, perhaps not for clinical reimbursement solutions on a current bill, but definitely on a future one.